-Students scoring at Level 1 or 2 on FCAT Reading who are not in need of decoding or text reading efficiency instruction may receive their reading intervention through a content area reading intervention course.
-Teachers of these classes must complete the 150 hour Content Area Reading Professional Development (CAR-PD) package, the 90 hour Next Generation Content Area Reading-Professional Development (NGCAR-PD) package, or the Reading Endorsement.
+Students scoring at Level 1 or 2 on FCAT Reading who are not in need of decoding or text reading efficiency foundational reading skills instruction may receive their reading intervention through a reading invervention course or a content area reading (CAR) intervention course.
+Teachers of these classes must complete the 150 hour Content Area Reading Professional Development (CAR PD) package, the 90 hour Next Generation Content Area Reading Professional Development (NGCAR PD) package, or the Reading Endorsement.
 Classroom infrastructure (class size, materials, etc.) should be adequate to implement the content area reading intervention course.